mhaddy/FeedGoo/README.md

 python feedgoo.py
 ```

-And it'll wait until the scheduled times to operate the servo.
-I recommend adding the script to your crontab @reboot so even if your Pi loses power, upon start-up, it'll resume the feeding schedule.
+And it'll wait until the scheduled times to operate the servo and tweet the world that food has been dispensed.
+I Recommend adding the script to your crontab @reboot so even if your Pi loses power, upon start-up, it'll resume the feeding schedule.
 To do that, add the following line to your crontab:

 ```
 @reboot python /home/mhadpi/FeedGoo/v1/feedgoo.py &